-There are 6 coonhounds, all recognized by the United Kennel Club.
+There are 6 coonhounds, all recognized by the United Kennel Club, which were bred for coon hunting.
 The first coonhound breed, Black and Tan Coonhound, was officially registered in 1900.
 The last coonhound breed to be registered was the Plott Hound in 1946.

 Black and Tan Coonhound

 The Black and Tan Coonhound is an independent hound who is very difficult to pull off a trail once they've begin tracking.
 Their calm temperament makes them a suitable pet, as they are very mellow and unobtrusive indoors.
-Their ability to trail a scent has landed them as favorite for tracking other animals included wounded deer, hogs, bear, cougar, or other big game species.
+Their ability to trail a scent has landed them as favorite for coon hunting as well as tracking other animals including wounded deer, hogs, bear, cougar, or other big game species.